 - “Channel Distribution by Non-Discounted Spending (U.S.),” IMS Health, March 19, 2013.
 Total hospital sales include federal facilities and non-federal hospitals.
 I relied on earlier IMS Health reports for pre-2008 data.

 - The reported 340B figures represent purchases at the 340B contracted price.

-- The IMS data include all GPO discounts.
-The IMS Health data reflect purchases by hospitals at invoice pricing.
+- The IMS Health data reflect purchases by hospitals at invoice pricing.
 Contract pricing, such as a hospital’s GPO discount processed via a wholesaler chargeback transaction, may or may not be reflected on the invoice. (“It depends,” IMS told me.)
 This is a conservative assumption, because otherwise hospital purchases would be lower and the 340B share would be higher.

 - Hospitals purchase drugs at about 80% of WAC, when adjusted for contract pricing.
-The Government Accounting Office has estimated the 340B ceiling price to be 61% of Wholesale Acquisition Cost (WAC).
-Thus, I grossed up 340B purchases by 1.31 (=0.80/0.61).
+The Congressional Budget Office has estimated the 340B ceiling price to be 61% of Wholesale Acquisition Cost (WAC). (source) Thus, I grossed up 340B purchases by 1.31 (=0.80/0.61).
 This is also a conservative assumption, because many brand-name drugs are priced closer to WAC.
 If I had assumed smaller average WAC discounts, then the 340B purchases would have been grossed up by a larger amount.

 - Sales via contract pharmacy are included in the 340B purchases.
 A 340B-eligible hospital’s wholesaler replenishes the pharmacy’s inventory but invoices the hospital, which pays the wholesaler.
 This process is called a ship-to/bill-to arrangement.
 See Exhibit 97 (page 163) of the 2013-14 Economic Report on Retail, Mail, and Specialty Pharmacies.